 Appears after either an open bracket or a comma, which is expressed by putting a restriction on the neighboring leaf element.

 JsonArrayas a level-two parent, which indicates that the PSI element must be inside a JSON array.

 JsonStringLiteralas a parent, which prevents situations where a string with a bracket or comma inside an array would give a false-positive match.

 This last example shows that corner cases need to be considered carefully even for simple patterns.

 Tools and Debugging

 Working with element patterns can be tricky, and plugin authors need a solid understanding of the underlying PSI structure to get it right.
-Therefore, it is recommended to use the PsiViewer plugin or the built-in PSI viewer and verify that elements indeed have the expected structure and properties.
+Therefore, it is recommended to use the PsiViewer plugin or built-in PSI viewer and verify that elements indeed have the expected structure and properties.

 When debugging element patterns, plugin authors need to keep in mind that the places where element patterns are instantiated are unrelated to where they are actually used.
 For instance, while patterns for completion contributors are instantiated when registering the contributor, the patterns are checked during completion while typing.
 Therefore, finding the correct locations in the IntelliJ Platform for debugging element patterns is the first important step.